-Irrigation water quality is a critical factor for production of greenhouse crops.
+Irrigation water quality is a critical aspect of greenhouse crop production.
 There are many factors which determine water quality.
 Among the most important are alkalinity, pH and soluble salts.
 But there are several other factors to consider, such as whether hard water salts such as calcium and magnesium or heavy metals that can clog irrigation systems or individual toxic ions are present.
-In order to determine this, water must be tested at a laboratory that is equipped to test water for irrigation purposes.
+In order to determine this, water must be tested at a laboratory that is equipped to test water for agricultural irrigation purposes.

 Reclaimed water, runoff water, or recycled water may require reconditioning before use for irrigation since disease organisms, soluble salts and traces of organic chemicals may be present.